What is search intent?

 Investigating your site’s chances of ranking

 One of the most important factors in assessing how difficult it will be to rank for a search term is to find out where your web page stands in relation to answering the search intent.
 If you are trying to rank for a search term that does not match what people are actually searching for, you are going to have a hard time.
-This is because Google is getting better at deciphering search intent.
-Websites that try to trick the system by stuffing the results pages with irrelevant content will no longer be so easily rewarded.

 However, it’s easy to understand the context and how better keyword targeting can improve your ranking.
 When you understand what people are searching for, you can focus on creating content that is highly relevant to their needs and interests.
-And when you do that, you not only improve your chances of ranking well but also provide added value to your visitors.

 Search intent depends on the search query and what stage of the buying cycle a person is at.
 For example, if someone searches for “buy running shoes”, that person is in the early stage of the buying cycle.
-If someone searches for “best running shoes”, they are in a later stage and may already be ready to buy something – in other words, how well your content matches what people are looking for.

 Google values websites that have relevant content for multiple purposes.
 You can achieve this by linking to these articles and creating other valuable content on topics your brand is already well versed in.